kemadev/.github/.github/CONTRIBUTING.md

 ## Reporting issues and bugs, requesting features

-We use GitHub Issues to do so.
+We use Issues to do so.
 Feel free to open a new issue and we'll be happy to discuss it with you!
-You will be presented with a form during the creation process to fill in the details.
 Please take some time to check if there is already an issue on the topic you want to talk about, and if so, feel free to join it!

 ## Proposing changes to the codebase or documentation

-We use GitHub Pull Requests to do so.
-Here are the checks before submitting a Pull Request:
+We use Pull Requests to do so.
+Here are the checks before submitting a pull request:

 - The changes target the correct branch.
 You should usually iterate on `dev`, and submit the PR to `next` where it will be reviewed and merged to `main` when ready
 - Continuous Integration pipelines are expected to pass.
 Please note that you can run some of them locally!
 Check the project's README for more information